isomerpages/sportsg-safesport/_safe-sport-programme/Safe Sport Unified Code.md

 > *Safe Sport is “an athletic environment that is respectful, equitable and free from all forms of non-accidental violence to athletes”*

-*International Olympic Committee, Consensus Statement 2016 *
+International Olympic Committee, Consensus Statement: harassment and abuse  (non-accidental violence) in sport (2016)

 ### The Safe Sport Unified Code